Final report for FW19-341

 Education for participating producers:

-- Growers’ soil testing results will include educational material on what reported test results mean, normal ranges, and group ranges.
+- Growers’ soil testing results include educational material on what reported test results mean, normal ranges, and group ranges.

 Educational Outreach to other producers and general public: